 DREW WHO?
 Since 2003, Drew Marshall has talked to everyone about whatever it is they believe, in a very light-hearted manner and with absolutely zero agenda, aside from a genuine personal curiosity to understand “belief”.
 Drew was adopted, grew up in a funeral home, survived a teenage suicide attempt, dropped out of school in Grade 9, ran away to California to be a wrangler, played semi-pro football with NFL/CFL tryouts, drove around North America volunteering for charities, tried to be a firefighter & a rodeo cowboy, was a stay at home dad, has worked a little in film and TV, became a Pastor in Australia and studied stand-up comedy & improv at Second City Toronto.
 These days he’s a hospital chaplain and hosts Canada’s most listened to spiritual talk show.
 He’s interviewed hundreds of celebrities & cultural icons about their beliefs or lack thereof.
 Struggling with his own faith, Drew sacrificed his eyesight for the last week of Lent, paid non-believers to go to church, drank with witches, celebrated with Wiccans, visited with Satanists, walked 1000 KM’s on the Camino de Santiago, then spent time writing in a monastery on an island off the coast of the Western Sahara during a three month vow of silence.
 Basically, he’s “Red Letter”, wandering, autodidactic iconoclast with agnostic tendencies and a microphone - a skeptical believer on an irreverent search for the sacred!

 Should you wish to reach out to Drew directly, please use the contact page.
-It might take a while for him to respond as he will be on a technology cleanse over the next year and will only be checking emails once a month.
+It might take a while for him to respond though, as he now lives on a farm and has since given up his vehicle, his phone, only posts a few times a year on social media and rarely emails.
+All of this is required to allow him to focus on writing a book.
+He gets distracted easily.

-CAUTION: DO NOT CONTINUE IF YOU ARE 100% CERTAIN ABOUT YOUR BELIEFS
+CAUTION: DO NOT CONTINUE IF YOU ARE 100% CERTAIN ABOUT YOUR BELIEFS, AS THIS MEANS THAT YOU HAVE ZERO FAITH.